 Precision medicine is helping to transform paediatric healthcare.
 This approach is being used significantly for conditions like genetic or acquired child movement disorders, such as tics, ataxia, functional neurological disorders and more.
 Furthermore, technologies using genomic sequencing are often used in diagnosing a number of common childhood neurodevelopmental disorders, such as cerebral palsy and autism spectrum disorders.
 This is where precision medicine is particularly impacting on the healthcare industry because childhood conditions can be more challenging to identify than adult conditions.
 Young children might struggle to verbalise what they’re feeling and it’s not uncommon for them to be misdiagnosed.

 Although precision medicine is still relatively new, there is no doubt that it is transforming the landscape of healthcare.
 While traditional approaches to medical treatments are still widely used, there seems to be a gradual shift towards more tailored methods occurring.
 Not only do personalised methods save time and money, they are more likely to result in a better outcome for patients.
+However, implementing precision medicine on a large scale will require major investments in digital infrastructure and support systems.
+Healthcare IT help desk support will need to be equipped to assist clinicians with the data management and analytical tools needed to provide individualized care.
 The improvements in cancer treatment and in the diagnosis and management of childhood illnesses are plain to see.
+As precision medicine becomes more widespread, dedicated help desk support will be critical for tackling the learning curve and enabling providers.
 It’s therefore reasonable to assume that the future of healthcare will be reliant on precision medicine.